What is Florence Italy known for?

 It is no secret that Florence is a fantastic tourist destination.
 It offers excellent food, beautiful monuments, museums, and a long and fascinating history.
 Plus, everything is in a relatively small walkable area.
 It is perfect for romantic escapades, solo travelers, and groups.

 Though we are not complaining (well, maybe a bit), the city is amazing, and it’s only normal that so many people want to experience it, as do we and probably you.
 Just be prepared for it.
-One of the best ways to escape the crowds is going to one of Florence’s many fantastic rooftop bars.
+One of the best ways to escape the crowds is to go to one of Florence’s many fantastic rooftop bars.
 You will still enjoy the city’s beauty and find some excellent Italian food in most of them.

 Bistecca alla Florentina

-The Bistecca is grilled over red-hot coals and should be turned only once after cooking for 3 to 5 minutes per sire.
+The Bistecca is grilled over red-hot coals and should be turned only once after cooking for 3 to 5 minutes per side.
 No more than that, as this is a rare cooking dish.
 The outside forms an aromatic crust, while the interior is soft and red with myoglobin.

 Gelatos

-Gelatos, or ice creams, are typical deserts in Italy and one of the things people associate with Florence.
+Gelatos, or ice creams, are typical desserts in Italy and one of the things people associate with Florence.
 The true origins of Ice Cream are unknown, and it isn’t hard to believe that at some time in history, different people came up with the idea of mixing ice or snow with something sweet.

 Pin for later